kura/kura.gg/content/pages/pelican-fontawesome.rst

     <span class="fa fa-github"></span>

-And to the user will see: :fa:`fa-github`
+And the user will see: :fa:`fa-github`

 You can also increase the size, just like the `FontAwesome documentation
 <https://fortawesome.github.io/Font-Awesome/examples/>`__ shows.